zack-kimble/knox_searchable_meetings_md/readme.md

 Currently, my desktop will look for new videos every 24 hours and download and trascribe them, assuming it's on.
 I make no guarantees, but generally speaking, this will happen every weekday morning.
 Note that the video of the meeting has to be available on the Internet Archive.
 This does not always happen the day of the meeting.

 If there is interest and usage of the repository, I will take the time to have updates to start on a server within an hour of the video being available.
+Please star the repository if you find it useful.

 ## Code